JPprojects-95/JPprojects.github.io/MonteCarlo/README.md

 Some implementations of the Monte Carlo method for option pricing:

+  -American options via the Longstaff-Schwarz algorithm:

+      -Pricing of Call options (same price as European, no benefit from early exercise due to convexity) -Auxiliary file for checking almost orthogonality of Hermite basis when empirical distribution.

   -European option via discretization of the GBM SDE:

       -Computation of option price